 There are a lot of superlative claims about hemp oil: most unsaturated oil, best essential fatty acids (EFA) ratio and combination, highest amino acid variety, only plant source of vitamin D. Can one oil be all that?
 In short, yes.

-Hemp oil contains unsurpassed essential fatty acids (EFAs).
-As we are increasingly learning, there are good fats and there are bad fats.
-What makes a good fat good has much to do with these EFAs, specifically omega-3 and omega-6, which are present in hemp oil in the perfect ratio of 1:3.
-Plus, hemp oil contains the anti-inflammatory gamma linoleic acid (GLA) as well as omega-9.
+Hemp seed oil contains unsurpassed essential fatty acids (EFAs).
+As we are increasingly learning, there are “good fats” and there are “bad fats.”
+What makes a “good fat” good has much to do with these EFAs, specifically Omega-3 and Omega-6, which are present in hemp seed oil in the perfect ratio of 1:3.
+Plus, hemp seed oil contains the anti-inflammatory gamma linoleic acid (GLA) as well as Omega-9.
 Its fatty acid profile is better than fish oil’s, better than flaxseed oil’s—it is the best.
 Among many benefits, these EFAs provide for more elastic skin and shiny, stronger hair.

-Hemp oil contains a power-packed punch of additional nutrients, including calcium, potassium, magnesium, copper, vitamin A, vitamin B1 (thiamin), vitamin B3 (niacin), vitamin B5, vitamin B9 (folate), and vitamin D (of which it is the only plant source), along with a useful dose of the antioxidant vitamin E (tocopherols) as well as all 10 amino acids for protein building.
-Add to that list chlorophyll (that’s why it’s green), phytosterols, phospholipids, magnesium, sulfur, potassium, phosphorus, and a bit of iron and zinc.
+Hemp seed oil contains a power-packed punch of additional nutrients, including calcium, potassium, magnesium, copper, vitamin A, vitamin B1 (thiamin), vitamin B3 (niacin), vitamin B5, vitamin B9 (folate), and vitamin D (of which it is the only plant source), along with a useful dose of the antioxidant vitamin E (tocopherols) as well as all 10 amino acids for protein building.
+Add to that list chlorophyll, phytosterols, phospholipids, magnesium, sulfur, potassium, phosphorus, and a bit of iron and zinc.

-Hemp oil is extremely non-comodogenic.
+Hemp seed oil is non-comedogenic.
 In other words, it doesn’t clog pores.
 And because its lipids mirror the lipids that our skin produces naturally, it works in sync with our body to soothe and cleanse.
 Healthy skin produces linoleic acid.
 If, for whatever reason, the skin can’t produce linoleic acid, it alternatively produces oleic acid, a thick and sticky pore blocker.
-Hemp oil contains the good linoleic acid.
+Hemp seed oil contains the good linoleic acid.

-Hemp oil is also a natural humectant, which means it draws moisture into the skin.
-Instead of sitting on top of the skin the way less-effective oils do, it’s able to penetrate the skin, moisturizing between cells and strengthening the cell matrix.
+Hemp seed oil is also an emollient, which means it replenishes depleted lipids in the skin.
+Instead of sitting on top of the skin, it’s able to penetrate the skin, moisturizing between cells and strengthening the cell matrix.
 It can get to hair roots, as well, strengthening the scalp and reducing dry flaking or dandruff.
 It evens out skin tone and reduces blotchiness.